OnkelTem/yaklass-progress/README.md

-# Yaklass TOP - SQL fetcher
+# Yaklass Stats

 * Switch to the russian version: [README.ru.md](README.ru.md)

 ## Description

-This is a tool for fetching and publishing students TOP data from [Yaklass](https://yaklass.ru).
+This is a tool for fetching and publishing students progress data from [Yaklass](https://yaklass.ru).

 The result is saved into [SQLite](https://sqlite.org/index.html) database.
 Subsequent invocations will update the database with incremental updates.